paultheweird/malibucooks/docs/recipes/soups.rst

 If some spices are not available, just keep cooking - it'll taste fine

-Processing pistachio is by far the most expensive step of the recipe, get someone friendly hands to help
+Processing pistachio is by far the most expensive step of the recipe, get some friendly hands to help

-Soup can also be blend using a manual masher or food processor
+Soup can also be blended using a manual masher or food processor

 External resources: